gmaxn/Programacion-III-TP1/README.md

 # Programacion-III-TP1
 A Simple API that filter countries and retrieve their information by different criteria.
-Just copy one of the [Endpoints](#endpoint-list) below and pass the search text at the end of it.
+Just copy one of the [Endpoints](#endpoint-list) listed below and pass the search text at the end of it.
 ## Usage

 ```python